 p.s. if anyone wants to donate to her fund click here and tickets for the Violet ball on 29th September 2018 can be reserved here

-I was so excited to meet my brand new nephew yesterday who is absolutely gorgeous and I’m so pleased to see my beautiful sister healthy too, but friends I spoke to afterwards were concerned about it upsetting me and contacted me to check I was ok, which is lovely of them to care but prompted me to write this…
+I was so excited to meet my brand new nephew yesterday who is absolutely gorgeous and I’m so pleased to see my beautiful sister healthy too.
+Friends I spoke to afterwards were concerned about it upsetting me and contacted me to check I was ok.
+It is lovely of them to care but prompted me to write this…

-After having lost my little girl at 15 months and then a baby boy that never made it to full term, bless him, people seem to think that because of this I’ll get upset if they dare to announce a pregnancy or if they announce the birth of their new baby.
+After having lost my little girl at 15 months and then a baby boy that never made it to full term, bless him, people seem to think that I’ll get upset if they announce a pregnancy or the birth of their new baby.

-I’m always happy whenever someone announces a pregnancy that’s healthy and the birth of a new baby, especially if it’s a close friend or family member, as I love to see other people happy and there are always baby cuddles available.
+I’m always happy whenever someone announces a pregnancy that’s healthy.
+Or the birth of a new baby, especially if it’s a close friend or family member.
+I love to see other people happy and there are always baby cuddles available.

-What really upsets me is when I watch the news and hear of a baby or child that has been abused or murdered by their parents or family?
-That is what I find really upsetting, as we’d give anything to have our daughter or son healthy and with us, so when I read that someone has actually intentionally injured or killed his or her own child I find it abhorrent.
+What really upsets me is when I watch the news and hear of a baby or child that has been abused or murdered by their parents or family.
+That is what I find really upsetting, we’d give anything to have our daughter or son healthy and with us.
+When I read that someone has actually intentionally injured or killed his or her own child I find it abhorrent.
 That is the baby news that really upsets me and makes me so angry.

-Our daughter was so well looked after yet she still got sick and died, from we think a lung disease, and my son had severe brain damage, yet I looked after myself in pregnancy, didn’t drink, smoke or do any drugs other than a pregnancy multivitamin!
-When I see pregnant women smoking and drinking alcohol that upsets me or women chain smoking blowing smoke over a pram and toddler that angers me too.
+Our daughter was so well looked after yet she still got sick and died, from we think a lung disease.
+My son had severe brain damage, yet I looked after myself in pregnancy, didn’t drink, smoke or do any drugs other than a pregnancy multivitamin!
+When I see pregnant women smoking and drinking alcohol that upsets me.
+Women chain smoking, blowing smoke over a pram and toddler that angers me too.
 Violet was never exposed to cigarette smoke.
-I feel sorry for children that are and want to shake their parents to say “do you know what it would be like if your child died?”
+I feel sorry for children that are.
+I want to shake their parents to say “do you know what it would be like if your child died?”
 That is when I get upset about someone else’s baby or child.

-Thanks for caring about us though and we really appreciate it when people are so thoughtful to let us know about pregnancies, new babies etc before they then announce it to anyone else or put it onto social media, as it is lovely to know you all care and are still thinking of us.
+Thanks for caring about us though.
+We really appreciate it when people are so thoughtful to let us know about pregnancies, new babies etc before they then announce it publicly.
+It is lovely to know you all care and are still thinking of us.
 Thank you.